hossein1376/YummyFingerFood/readme.md

 Clone/download the project and install the dependencies (preferably inside a virtual environment) based on the `requirements.txt`.
 Migrations are already included, run `python manage.py migrate` to apply them.
 Create admin with `python manage.py createsuperuser` command.
-Then, run the server.
+Then, run the server with `python manage.py runserver`.